Dutchess Outreach has operated emergency food access and relief programs in Dutchess County for more than 46 years.

 Of that number, around 41% of individuals are above SNAP and other Nutrition Programs threshold of 200% poverty, and 59% fall below that threshold, rendering our services even more needed.
 In fact, more than 46.5 million Americans seek out assistance from organizations like Dutchess Outreach because of the lack of support that public benefit assistance programs provide.

 Additionally, more than 20 years of research proves that limited access to nutritionally dense foods occurs more frequently in low-income communities, such as the City of Poughkeepsie, and that this lack of access is directly related to higher instances of diet-related diseases such as heart disease and high cholesterol in adults and diabetes and obesity in adults and children.
 For this reason, it has been our mission to ensure our food supply includes fresh locally grown foods from our farming partners, and that we grow ourselves on our Urban Farm, as often as we can.

 © Mia Blas 2017

 In 2020, Food Banks and Food Access Centers like Dutchess Outreach continue to help fill in the gaps, that is, the challenges that individuals and families face in fulfilling their most basic needs that have been exacerbated by widening income inequality.
-Now, in the face of a global pandemic and community crisis, our services are needed more than ever and our capacity is being stretched extremely thin.
+Now, in the face of a global pandemic and community crisis, our programs are needed more than ever and our capacity is being stretched extremely thin.
 The numbers we are experiencing now have more than doubled compared to what we saw prior to 2020.